augustsemrau/02505miniproject/README.md

 The `src/visualization` folder should contain code for generating figures/plots and saving them to `reports/figures`.

 ## Authors
-August Semrau Andersen, Sunniva Olsrud Punsvik, Søren Winkel Holm, and William Diedrichsen Marstrand.
+August Semrau Andersen, Gustav Gamst Larsen, and William Diedrichsen Marstrand.